hvalev/spotifyd-docker/README.md

       - "${AUDIO_GRP}"
 ```

-If you're running this on a raspberry-pi, you can replace ${AUDIO_GRP} with 29.
+If you're running this on a raspberry-pi, you can replace ${AUDIO_GRP} with 29 as that is the id of the audiogroup user.
+If not, simply type ```id``` in the terminal and enter whatever number shows next to (audio).

 ## How to run the pulseaudio variant
 TBD